Meghan O’Rourke

 “Fiercely and fearlessly rich, her lines burn like encaustic: ‘the burning thing.’” –John Ashbery

-O’Rourke is the recipient of numerous awards, including a Guggenheim Fellowship, a Radcliffe Fellowship, a Lannan Literary Fellowship, two Pushcart Prizes, the inaugural May Sarton Poetry Prize, the Union League Prize for Poetry from the Poetry Foundation, and a Front Page Award for cultural criticism.
-O’Rourke served as a fellow at the MacDowell Colony and was a finalist for the Rome Prize of the Academy of Arts and Letters.
-A graduate of Yale University, O’Rourke has taught at Princeton, The New School, and New York University.
+Her honors include a Guggenheim Fellowship, a Radcliffe Fellowship, a Lannan Literary Fellowship, two Pushcart Prizes, the inaugural May Sarton Poetry Prize, the Union League Prize for Poetry from the Poetry Foundation, and a Front Page Award for cultural criticism.
+A graduate of Yale University, she has also taught at Princeton, NYU, and The New School.

 Short Bio